Have a question about health insurance? Check out the questions below; chances are we've got your query covered!

-Each plan has built in limits for each area of coverage, for example, surgery or outpatient accident care.
-Increasing the daily R & B benefit increases those limits as well.
+Each plan has built-in limits for each area of coverage, for example, surgery or outpatient accident care.
+Increasing the daily room and board benefit increases those limits as well.

 Will you still be admitted without any hassle?
 Yes, you will!
 But, of course, you will have to settle with the hospital for the difference at the time of discharge.

-Both Bumrungard Hospital and Bangkok General Hospital (BGH) verified this process for us.
+Both Bumrungrad Hospital and Bangkok General Hospital (BGH) verified this process for us.

 This is one of the advantages of purchasing medical insurance through a locally based insurance company that has a large selection of participating hospitals.
 You just show the hospital your card and you get admitted without any delay.

 Although there are a wide variety of ratings and recommendations a hospital can receive from various sources, there is no industry standard for rating hospitals in Thailand.
 Those hospitals most often considered to be "5 Star" are the ones that meet or exceed international standards and have been the most successful in attracting patients from around the world.

 The Samitivej Hospital, Bumrungrad Hospital, Bangkok Nursing Home Hospital (BNH) and Bangkok General Hospital (BGH) are the ones most often considered to be in the "5 Star" category.
 BGH also has satellite hospitals in the popular tourist areas throughout Thailand, like in Pattaya and Phuket.
 I'm sure that there are a few other hospitals worthy of being in this category also, but these are the ones mentioned the most often.